artefactual/archivematica-docs/user-manual/transfer/forensic.rst

    objects from the image.
 You can choose NO if you would like to continue processing the image itself without extract its content for automated analysis.
 Format policy rules for extraction are set using the Format Policy Registry in the Preservation Planning tab of the dashboard.
+For BitCurator integration, only exported RAW files can use the Extract microservice.

     * If you choose YES, Archivematica will also ask you if you'd like to delete the package itself once extraction of its contents is complete.
 Here, you